Updated October 12, 2021

-24 branches operating as universal and commercial banks
+24 universal and commercial banks which are branches of foreign banks

 (6 universal banks and 18 commercial banks)